VDL Nedcar: History

 The factory was founded in 1967 by the former Van Doorne's Automobiel Fabriek (DAF), and continued after the takeover of its parent by Volvo in 1972–1975.
-When financial difficulties threatened to close it down in the early 1990s the government stepped in to ensure its survival.
+When financial difficulties threatened to close it down in the early 1990s the Dutch government stepped in to ensure its survival.

 A joint venture between the Dutch State, Volvo and Mitsubishi Motors began in August 1991, although it was 1996 before the name was officially changed from Volvo Car B.V. to Netherlands Car B.V.
 On 15 February 1999 the Dutch government sold its shares to its two partners, which then owned 50 percent each.
 Later, on 30 March 2001, Volvo sold its shares to Mitsubishi, which then owned 100 percent.
 The plant's long-term survival was in question from 2001, when then Mitsubishi Motors Chief Operating Officer Rolf Eckrodt stated that its annual vehicle production capacity had to increase to 280,000 if it wished to remain economically viable.
 The last Volvo automobiles were built in 2004.

 Between 2004 and 2012 the Mitsubishi Colt was built at Nedcar.
 The factory also produced the Colt's sister vehicle, the Smart Forfour, for DaimlerChrysler until production ceased in mid-2006.
 Industrial action was taken in 2005 in protest against the discontinuation of the Smart Forfour, although Mitsubishi confirmed its commitment to keeping the factory open as far as the end of the Colt's life cycle in 2009.
 Since then, European market versions of the Mitsubishi Outlander have had their production transferred from Japan to the Netherlands from 2008, while the Outlander-based Citroën C-Crosser and Peugeot 4007 were also planned to be assembled at Born for the European market, but this was postponed indefinitely because of slow sales of these models.
 Labour union FNV, NedCar COO Joost Goovaarts and the works council have said it is a step towards securing the future of the plant.
 In 2012, Mitsubishi announced it would stop producing cars in the Netherlands.